voldikss/coc-todolist/README.md

 ## Features

 - Allow to set a reminder for a todo item
-- Auto upload/download todolists with gist(require github token: [click to generate](https://github.com/settings/tokens/new?scopes=gist&description=coc-todolist%20gist))
+- Auto upload/download todolists with gist
 - Manage your todolist with CocList

 ## Configuration